Local Court of New South Wales

 The Local Court of New South Wales is the lowest court in the judicial hierarchy of the Australian state of New South Wales.
 Formerly known as the Court of Petty Sessions and the Magistrates Court, there are more than 160 branches across New South Wales where the Local Court has jurisdiction to deal with the majority of minor civil and criminal matters.

-Matters are heard before a single magistrate sitting without a jury, addressed as "Your Honour" or "Sir" (but no longer "Your worship").
-The Local Court has no jurisdiction for claims in equity.

-On appeal, matters may be heard by the District Court of New South Wales including appeals against the sentence or conviction decided in the Local Court.